 Webinars (web seminars) are video presentations, workshops, or lectures hosted online, usually via webinar software.
-They are usually business-related and allow you to share your knowledge with virtually anyone in the world.
+These online events are usually interactive, business-related and allow you to share your knowledge with virtually anyone in the world.

 Planning a webinar is so much easier than organizing a seminar or lecture in real life.
 Mainly because you don’t need to have a big venue to host a large number of attendees.
-You can invite people from all around the globe, and if they can’t participate live, you can record the webinar and send them the recording later.
+You can invite people from all around the globe, to meet in real-time, and if they can’t participate live, you can record the webinar and send them the recording later.

 What are the benefits of a webinar?

 So, now you know what webinars are.
 But why do you need webinars?